quantcert/quantcert.github.io/contextualityDegree/README.md

 OBSERVABLE VALUE
-- This filter checks if any of the points in the geometry for a line match a specific observable value given by the user
+- This filter checks if any of the points in the geometry for a line match a specific observable value given by the user.

 LINE DEGREE
-- This filter checks if the sorted degrees of the points in the geometry for each line exactly match the degrees specified by the user
+- This filter checks if the sorted degrees of the points in the geometry for each line exactly match the degrees specified by the user.

 SYMMETRIC